What is the European MTB Instructor-guide project?

 (*benchmarking means comparing.
 In this case seeing how a system compares to the EO-MTBing standard, if any extra training needs to be added etc)

 The other 3 members (Holland, Poland and Norway) are already part-way through the creation of their national training systems with our Train the Trainer courses.
-Their first generation of trainers will begin delivering their own courses during autumn 2017-Spring 2018.
+Their first generation of trainers began delivering their own courses during autumn 2017-Spring 2018.

 How is the project being funded?